 In the fall of 2013 students were able to apply for IUHPFL’s newest Spanish-speaking site, Viña del Mar, Chile, to spend an unforgettable summer in South America in 2014.
 The IUHPFL collaborates with the Institute for Study Abroad at Butler University (IFSA-Butler) in Viña del Mar to offer students a culturally diverse experience that incorporates volunteer work for the first time ever into the program’s model.
-In addition to working one afternoon a week volunteering in the community three times over the course of the program, students take classes, participate in afternoon activities and live with host families, per the IUHPFL model.
+In addition to volunteering in the community three times over the course of the program, students take classes, participate in afternoon activities and live with host families, per the IUHPFL model.
 As with all other IUHPFL Spanish-speaking sites, the program in Viña del Mar employs a full-time Language Commitment.

 Located in central Chile in the Valparaíso region, Viña del Mar is the fourth largest city in Chile with a population of just under 300,000 inhabitants.
 This modern city was founded in 1878 and combines an urban and natural landscape with skyscrapers that give way to expansive beaches and craggy rock formations.
 Viña del Mar is located adjacent to Valparaíso and with it forms the third largest metropolitan region (about one million citizens) after the capital Santiago and Concepción.